hoangduytran/blender-manual/manual/sculpt_paint/texture_paint/tools.rst

       in the :doc:`External </sculpt_paint/texture_paint/tool_settings/options>` panel.

 Mask
-   The mask feature maps an image to the mesh and uses the image intensity to mask out certain parts of the mesh out during painting.
-   The mask options can be found in the :doc:`Mask panel </sculpt_paint/texture_paint/tool_settings/mask>`.
+   This brush paints gray-scale values on the mask texture specified in the :doc:`Mask panel </sculpt_paint/texture_paint/tool_settings/mask>`.
-   It's only available for 3D projective painting.
+   Any masked surfaces will not be affected by other paint brushes, similar to :doc:`sculpt mode masking </sculpt_paint/sculpting/introduction/visibility_masking_face_sets>`

    Mask Value
       Mask weight, a value of zero means not masked, while one is completely masked.
+      Hold :kbd:`Ctrl` to invert the painted mask value.

    .. tip::

-      Use the face selection mask to isolate faces.
+      An simpler alternative is to use the face selection mask.
       See :ref:`Face Selection Masking <bpy.types.Mesh.use_paint_mask>` for details.